-Research at Melbourne (R@M) continues to be the University's formal research and research training strategy and it prioritises the University's focus to 2025.
-Throughout 2019 and as part of its overall research and research training strategy the University:
+Research at Melbourne (R@M) continues to be the University's formal research and research training strategy as the University transitions from Growing Esteem to Advancing Melbourne 2030 institutional strategies.
+Throughout 2020 and as part of its overall research and research training strategy the University continues to:

-- Drives research excellence though research performance expectations which are set at faculty and discipline levels, calibrated against career stage, disciplinary norms and relative to opportunity considerations.
+- Focus on how to best support its researchers, including graduate researchers, through the COVID-19 global pandemic.
+The University's research, research training and innovation activities were significantly impacted by the pandemic and recovery will take many years. - Drive research excellence though research performance expectations which are set at faculty and discipline levels, calibrated against career stage, disciplinary norms and relative to opportunity considerations.
 Annual performance discussions and triennial review processes are the communication forums for expectation setting.
-Critical to these, and the strengthening of research capability, is the range of support, provided locally and centrally, with attention to gender, early career and key funding schemes. - This year the University will develop a holistic professional development framework for graduate researchers and their supervisors; increase enrolment opportunities and flexibility for graduate researchers to undertake placements and internships. - The University continues to focus on strategies to encourage research translation and commercialisation through engagement with industry and other end users.
-Included in this are activation initiatives, support structures and targeted investments to facilitate academy/external interaction and to reduce barriers to collaboration.
-The University is also developing industry embedded innovation precincts intended to drive more effective and impactful collaborations.
-In the last 5 years the University has seen an annual growth in Category 2-4 income of 9.7%. - In 2019, the University developed an Open Access statement of Principles that affirms the University's commitment to the dissemination of research in a timely and accessible manner.
-The University's open access repository aims to collect, preserve and showcase the intellectual output of staff and students.
-Annually over 2,500 research publications (excluding theses) are added to the repository.
-According to the CWTS Leiden ranking for 2019, the University has increased its percentage of papers in open access from 33.8% (2006-2009) to 46.0% (2014-2017).
+Critical to these, and the strengthening of research capability, is the range of support, provided locally and centrally, with attention to gender, early career and key funding schemes.
+The University's commitment to responsible use of research metrics has been further signalled by becoming a signatory to the San Francisco Declaration on Research Assessment (DORA). - Focus on strategies to encourage research translation, impact and commercialisation through engagement with industry and other end-users.
+The University's new institutional strategy Advancing Melbourne has a renewed emphasis on research translation.
+Included in this are initiatives, support structures and targeted investments to facilitate academy/external interaction and to reduce barriers to collaboration.
+The University is also developing industry-embedded innovation precincts intended to drive more effective and impactful collaborations, with the Melbourne Connect development due to be completed in the first part of 2021. - Develop and implement inter-disciplinary partnerships and initiatives, including the Melbourne Indigenous Knowledge Institute.